-Appendix A: General guidance for those using the School's platforms
+Appendix A: General guidance for those using the school's platforms

-Be clear: Social media is a relatively informal method of communication, so the tone can be informal as long as it doesn't undermine the clarity of the post; be aware that humorous or ironic posts could be taken out of context and cause offence.
+Be clear: social media is an informal method of communication, so the tone can be informal if it does not undermine the clarity of the post; be aware that humorous or ironic posts could be taken out of context and cause offence.

-Be courteous: Some online interactions can be volatile, tempting users to behave in ways they otherwise wouldn't.
-Don't forget that anything posted online can be seen by anybody, and it might not be possible to remove it.
+Be courteous: Some online interactions can be volatile, tempting users to behave in ways they otherwise would not.
+Do not forget that anything posted online can be seen by anybody, and it might not be possible to remove it.

 Be secure: Never share confidential or sensitive information.
-The School's Data Protection Policy will help in understanding the level of confidentiality of different types of information.
+The School's Data Protection Policy will help in understanding the level of confidentiality of diverse information.